oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6000_series/6013_size/65_mm_id_100_mm_od_18_mm_depth/part/readme.md

-# Hardware Bearing 6000 Series 6013 Size 65 mm Id 100 mm Od 18 mm Depth
+# Hardware Bearing 6000 Series 6013 Size 65 mm ID 100 mm OD 18 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base